-It is found naturally in most fruits, vegetables and honey.
-It can also be extracted from these natural sources to make added sugars or create sucrose.
-Out of the three sugars, fructose tastes the sweetest but least impact on your blood sugar.
+It is found naturally in most fruits, vegetables, and honey.
+It can also be extracted from these natural sources to make added sugars or create sucrose or high-fructose corn syrup.
+Out of the three sugars, fructose tastes the sweetest but with the least impact on your blood sugar.

 Like glucose, fructose is absorbed directly into your bloodstream.
 It’s not as wild as glucose, raising your blood sugar levels at a more gradual pace and does not appear to immediately impact insulin levels.
 This makes fructose foods safe to consume in moderation.
 For example, snacking on a banana.

 Be careful not to overdo it though.
-Just because fructose naturally occurs in fruits doesn’t mean you can go and eat 10 bananas with no negative consequences.
-(We know some of you out there would try) Your liver has to convert fructose into glucose before your body can use it for energy, so eating too much around your other meals can raise the risk of metabolic syndrome, fatty liver disease and increase blood triglyceride levels.
+Just because fructose naturally occurs in fruits doesn’t mean you can go and eat ten bananas with no negative consequences.
+(We know some of you out there would try.)
+Your liver has to convert fructose into glucose before your body can use it for energy, so eating too much around your other meals canmay raise the risk of various health conditions.
 Like all sugary foods, moderation is key!

 Yes- dairy has its own type of sugar!
 Milk sugar, also known as lactose, is found in most animal milk and dairy products.
 It’s another complex sugar that is naturally formed but made from glucose and galactose.
 Because it is a natural complex sugar, it is easier for us to digest than sucrose and can be found in processed foods as well as in pills and medications.

 Some people's bodies are unable to break down lactose into its component sugars resulting in lactose intolerance.
 Something that currently affects around 30 to 50 million Americans.
-It is nothing to worry about, but the great thing about vegan products is that they are perfect for someone that struggles with this kind of intolerance.
+It is nothing to worry about, but the great thing about our vegan products is that they may beare perfect for someone that struggles with this kind of intolerance.